Teknowizardry/Pentakle/README.md

 ## Frequently Asked Questions

 ### How many Pentakles can exist?
-When the Pentakle reward reaches its minimum payout, 7,339,769,856 Pentakles will have been uncovered.
-After that, the network will continue to produce 3 PEN per mined block.
+When the Pentakle reward reaches its minimum payout, ⍟7,339,769,856 will have been uncovered.
+After that, the network will continue to produce ⍟3 per mined block.

 ### How do I get Pentakles?
 Scrypt Proof of Work (Like Litecoin and Dogecoin)

 9 Minute Block Targets, 108 Minute Diff Readjustments

-Block rewards start at 393,216 Pentakles and halve every 9,333 blocks until reaching a minimum 3 Pentakle block reward.
+Block rewards start at ⍟393,216 and halve every 9,333 blocks until reaching a minimum ⍟3 block reward.

 ### How do I make pentakled?
 On GNU-Linux or Unix: